input-output-hk/haskell.nix/docs/user-guide-cabal.md

  involved than for a corresponding stack project*.

 With [nix-tools](https://github.com/input-output-hk/nix-tools) in
-`PATH`, we can simply run the following command on a stack project:
+`PATH`, we can simply run the following command on a cabal package:

 ```bash
 # make sure the cabal project is configured (the plan.json file is generated)